 Through this Small Grants Scheme, Tanyptera Trust is supporting the compilation of data-rich information about aquatic and terrestrial invertebrates, their distribution and conservation status as well as the development of individual identification skills and voluntary recording groups and activities.

-For proposals to be considered, they must meet the criteria listed under grant types and take place in Cheshire, Lancashire, Merseyside and Greater Manchester within vice counties VC 58, 59 or 60 but some flexibility on criteria may be given for exceptional project ideas.
+For proposals to be considered, they should ideally meet the criteria listed under grant types and take place in Cheshire, Lancashire, Merseyside and Greater Manchester within vice counties VC 58, 59 or 60 but some flexibility on criteria may be given for exceptional project ideas.
 Grants are not provided for activities that have already taken place, and applications cannot be supported if considered substantially the same as one previously successful.